jjmaldonis/projects/README.md

 https://github.com/meraki-analytics/merakicommons/blob/master/merakicommons/container.py#L323

 A `LazyList` is a generator-backed list that lazily generates the items in the list.
-In this case, the lazy-list functionality is coupled with "searchable list" functionality written by Rob Rua.
-The searchable functionality allows users to search for objects in a list according to their attributes and functions as a multiple-key lookup datastructure.
-The lazy functionality was written by me and is useful when you have a large (or expensive to compute) list that you may only need the first few elements of.
-You construct the `LazyList` by passing in a generator, and then use the `LazyList` as if it were a typical list.
-The most useful aspect of the `LazyList`, in contrast to a generator, is that you can re-access previous members of the list easily.
+The lazy functionality is useful when you have a large (or expensive to compute) list that you may only need the first few elements of.
+Typically we would use a generator to generate the elements.
+However, it can be convenient to have the elements in a list so that they can be accessed multiple times.
+We use this in Cassiopeia for data that is paginated; the user can use the data as if it existed in a list, and we request the data on a need-to-use basis because we recieve the data in a pages (ie the incoming data is paginated).

 Example usage: